 This issue is a question about how to harmonize two kinds of truth that the Bible teaches about God--his independence and his relations to the world.
 How do we address it?
-There are several ways that might be chosen, consistent with the teaching of the Bible.
-17 We will use the lex Christi framework.
+There are several ways that might be chosen, consistent with the teaching of the Bible.17 We will use lex Christi as a framework to address this question.